oscareng/oscareng/README.md

 💼 Open to discuss employment opportunities
 📫 How to reach me: www.linkedin.com/in/oscar-rolf
 😄 Pronouns: He/Him
-🔭 I’m currently working on Twitter web scraper
+🔭 I’m currently working on webscrapers and chatgpt integrations